‘Tearful’ Tamil family beg to stay in Australia as court dramatically halts deportation | The New Daily

 “The application on its face is hopeless,” he said.

-Lawyer Carina Ford, also working with the family, told ABC News Breakfast on Friday morning the team filed the application on behalf of the youngest child.
+Lawyer Carina Ford, also working with the family, told ABC News Breakfast on Friday morning the team filed the application on behalf of Tharunicaa.

 “The main argument that we have been trying to run is that whilst, yes, the majority of the family have had their claims assessed, the youngest child hasn’t,” she said.